bmlt-enabled/bmlt-root-server/main_server/semantic/README.md

 BMLT is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the MIT for more details.
+See the MIT License for more details.

-You should have received a copy of the MIT along with this code.
+You should have received a copy of the MIT License along with this code.
 If not, see <https://opensource.org/licenses/MIT>.

 CHANGELIST